QUICK TRAIL FACTS

 Mt.
 O-J-I Trail in blue; Mt.
 Coe-South Brother-North Brother loop in red

-The roughly 4-mile trail up the 3,434-foot Mt.
+The roughly 4-mile trail up the 3,427-foot Mt.
 O-J-I is part of a longer traverse connecting the peaks of Mt.
 Coe and The Brothers.
 We were content to just climb to the top of O-J-I on an autumn day with heavy clouds that at times shrouded the tops of nearby mountains, including our own.
 (The mountain is named for three once-prominent rock slides that seemed to form the letters O, J, and I. But this rock alphabet was altered in a 1930s hurricane.)

-The half mile between Old Jay Eye Rock (OJI?!) and the viewless summit takes you along an open ridge with astonishing views and short spruce trees.
 The summit itself is a let down, but if you continue another 0.1 miles on the trail, you’ll reach a ledge with views of Katahdin (not that we could see it through the mist!).

 Here’s a great hiking resource to Baxter State Park.